Wildhoney/Moggy/README.md

 console.log(a); // [1, 2, 3]
 ```

-In such cases it's not always obvious which value you may require &ndash; that's why Moggy returns both.
-In the case of `push` you're more likely to `sideEffect`, however in `pop` you're more likely to require the `returnValue`.
+In such cases it's not always obvious which value you may require &ndash; that's why Moggy returns both as a tuple.
+In the case of `push` you're more likely to require `sideEffect`, however in `pop` you're more likely to require the `returnValue`.

 Using destructuring it's easy to take what you need &ndash; ignoring what you don't need.